Sarah’s Journey with Pharmapod: A Story of Enhanced Pharmacy Practice

 Simplify CQI+ Compliance Today

 Pharmapod is purpose-built to support pharmacies in Alberta as they adapt to the CQI+ mandate.
 By standardizing incident reporting, enabling root cause analysis, and fostering a culture of meaningful quality improvement, Pharmapod empowers pharmacy teams to meet regulatory requirements and elevate patient safety.
+Choose Pharmapod as the online practice incident management platform to meet CQI+ requirements.

 Get started with CQI+ compliance today and be ready for the February 1st, 2026 deadline—contact carla.beaton@thinkresearch.com or chris.crocco@thinkresearch.com.